Why People Rent

 If you have steady income with a good employment history, can provide a down payment of at least 5-10 percent of the purchase price and are current with all debts, it may be time to consider buying a home instead of renting.
 In some cases, the cost of rent may even exceed that of a typical mortgage payment.
 When deciding to buy, job stability is a big factor.
 If your job does not require frequent relocation and you plan to live in the home for at least 5-10 years, you may want to consider making the purchase.
-If you need to relocate after that, you may have enough equity from the sale to use as a down payment on another home.

 Home Buyer's Checklist

 If you can answer yes to the following questions, you may be ready for home ownership.
 Your realtor can help you to find the perfect home based on your individual needs.